 - Abuse.
-Intentional abuse of any kind may result in significant injuries and result in criminal and civil lawsuits.
+Intentional abuse of any kind, sexual or non-sexual in nature, may result in significant injuries and result in criminal and civil lawsuits.

 - The failure to comply with state regulations and standards.
 Kentucky Child Care Regulations require daycare facilities to comply with certain safety standards.
 Any violations of these standards may be evidence of negligence and could be relevant in a personal injury claim.

 At first it can be difficult to know what caused your child’s injuries.
 Accordingly, it is important to take all signs of potential abuse or negligence seriously.